AdityaVishalTiwari/IoT_for_FUN/README.md

 4. Implementing fall detection logic and automated lighting control based on time schedules.

 ## Implementation
-1> Set up your microcontroller environment with MicroPython.
+1) Set up your microcontroller environment with MicroPython.
-2> Connect the necessary hardware components, including PIR sensors, lights, and alert systems.
+2) Connect the necessary hardware components, including PIR sensors, lights, and alert systems.
-3> Write the code
+3) Write the code.
-4> Customize the code as needed to match your hardware configuration and requirements.
+4) Customize the code as needed to match your hardware configuration and requirements.
-5> Upload the modified code to microcontroller and ensure proper functioning.
+5) Upload the modified code to the microcontroller and ensure proper functioning.